XanderSheppard/quantum-computing-study/README.md

 - `03_quantum_algorithms/`
   Implementations and notes on quantum algorithms like Grover's, Deutsch-Jozsa, and quantum teleportation.

-- `04_quantum_optics/`
-  Simulations and notes related to quantum states of light and photonics.

-- `05_quantum_measurement_control/`
-  Simulations of open quantum systems and quantum feedback control.

-- `06_semiconductor_physics/`
-  Notes and projects focused on semiconductor device physics relevant to quantum computing.

 - `resources/`
   Book summaries, cheat sheets, and useful learning links.